Antony-zdh/VideoTuna0.2-Tutorial/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to VideoTuna v0.2's documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+`VideoTuna <https://github.com/VideoVerses/VideoTuna/>`_ is a useful codebase for text-to-video applications.
+ VideoTuna is the first repo that integrates multiple AI video generation models including text-to-video (T2V), image-to-video (I2V), text-to-image (T2I), and video-to-video (V2V) generation for model inference and finetuning (to the best of our knowledge).
+🌟 VideoTuna is the first repo that provides comprehensive pipelines in video generation, from fine-tuning to pre-training, continuous training, and post-training (alignment) (to the best of our knowledge).

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`getting_started` section for a detailed tutorial.

-Lumache hosts its documentation on Read the Docs.
+VideoTuna v0.2 hosts its documentation on Read the Docs.

 .. note::

-   This project is under active development.
+   This tutorial project is under active development.

 Contents
 --------

 .. toctree::

-   usage
-   api
+   getting_started
+   advanced